WodifyLLC/DynamoDB-Lambda-Helper/README.md

 }
 ```

-The NextPage will only return a value if there is more data that can be returned by creating another query and passing that value into it.
-For example, you want to query a table for 200 records but set a limit of 100 records.
-The first query will return 100 records and a NextPage value.
-You can create a second query and pass that value in as the &quot;NextPage&quot; value and it will return the next 100 records and the NextPage will be null in the response.
+The NextPage property will only return a value if there is more available data to be returned; you can then create another query and pass that value into it.
+For example, if you want to query a table for 200 records, but set a limit of 100 records to be returned, the first query will return 100 records and a NextPage value.
+You can then create a second query and pass that value in as the “NextPage” value and it will return the subsequent 100 records; that query's NextPage will be null in the response, indicating no more data is available to be retrieved.

 # DELETE

 Input

-The input for the DELETE function is very similar to the GET input minus a few things.
+The input for the DELETE function is very similar to the GET input, minus a few properties.
 ```{
   "Table": "rescue_dogs",
   “Delete”: false, // determine if you want to preview the data you want to delete